Deinonychus: Implications

 Ostrom's description of Deinonychus in 1969 has been described as the most important single discovery of dinosaur paleontology in the mid-20th century.
-The discovery of this clearly active, agile predator did much to change the scientific and popular conceptions of dinosaurs, opening the door to speculation that some dinosaurs may have been warm-blooded.
-This development has been termed the Dinosaur Renaissance.
-Several years later, Ostrom noted similarities between the hands of Deinonychus and that of birds, an observation which led him to revive the hypothesis that birds are descended from dinosaurs.
-Almost fifty years later, this idea is almost universally accepted.
+The discovery of this clearly active, agile predator did much to change the scientific (and popular) conception of dinosaurs and opened the door to speculation that some dinosaurs may have been warm-blooded.
+This development has been termed the dinosaur renaissance.
+Several years later, Ostrom noted similarities between the forefeet of Deinonychus and that of birds, an observation which led him to revive the hypothesis that birds are descended from dinosaurs.
+Forty years later, this idea is almost universally accepted.

 Because of its extremely bird-like anatomy and close relationship to other dromaeosaurids, paleontologists hypothesize that Deinonychus was probably covered in feathers.
 Clear fossil evidence of modern avian-style feathers exists for several related dromaeosaurids, including Velociraptor and Microraptor, though no direct evidence is yet known for Deinonychus itself.
-When conducting studies of such areas as the range of motion in the arms, paleontologists like Phil Senter have taken the likely presence of wing feathers (as present in all known dromaeosaurids with skin impressions) into consideration.
+When conducting studies of such areas as the range of motion in the forelimbs, paleontologists like Phil Senter have taken the likely presence of wing feathers (as present in all known dromaeosaurs with skin impressions) into consideration.